DiegoDCosta/mjv.com.br/wp-content/plugins/types/readme.txt

 * You can now enable custom field groups for content with specific templates

 = 0.9.4.1 =
-* Fixed a few problems found in the 0.9.4 release
+* Fix a few problems found in the 0.9.4 release

 = 0.9.5 =
 Try the new parent/child relationship between different post types!